 Trainees graduating from a pediatric subspecialty fellowship program will take part in these rotations during their two-year fellowship:

-All fellows receive 4 weeks of vacation per year.
+All fellows receive four weeks of vacation per year.

 Our structured curriculum emphasizes the importance of evidence-based medicine and the core concepts of pediatric emergency medicine.
 We provide didactic and bedside teaching of pediatric emergency medicine to pediatric, family medicine and emergency medicine residents as well as EMS and medical students.
 Fellows participate in a wide array of educational experiences, including: